-- The managers must telephonically report any allegations reported to them by the employees to the Municipal Manager immediately. - The managers can also report the reported allegations to the Executive Mayor in case the Municipal Manager is implicated. - The manager must report in writing within 24 hours from the time of receiving the allegation. - The Municipal Manager and/or Executive Mayor must evaluate the allegations for substance and decide on appropriate course of action. - The Municipal Manager and/or Executive Mayor should decide whether to investigate internally or source the services of outside service providers, depending on the seriousness of the allegation. - ii.
-Any fraud and corruption committed by an employee or any other person will be pursued through investigation and to the full extent of the law, including (where appropriate), consideration of: - a) In case of employees, taking disciplinary action within a reasonable period of time after the incident as stipulated in disciplinary action procedures; - b) Instituting civil action to recover losses; - c) Initiating criminal prosecution by reporting the matter to the SAPS or any other relevant law enforcement agencies; and - d) Any other appropriate and legal remedy available.
+- i.
+For issues raised by members of the public, for example the police, ratepayers, or providers of goods and/or services, the action taken will depend on the nature of the concern.
+The matters raised will be screened and evaluated and subsequently: - The managers must telephonically report any allegations reported to them by the employees to the Municipal Manager immediately. - The managers can also report the reported allegations to the Executive Mayor in case the Municipal Manager is implicated. - The manager must report in writing within 24 hours from the time of receiving the allegation. - The Municipal Manager and/or Executive Mayor must evaluate the allegations for substance and decide on appropriate course of action. - The Municipal Manager and/or Executive Mayor should decide whether to investigate internally or source the services of outside service providers, depending on the seriousness of the allegation. - ii.
+Any fraud and corruption committed by an employee, or any other person will be pursued through investigation and to the full extent of the law, including (where appropriate), consideration of: - a) In case of employees, taking disciplinary action within a reasonable period after the incident as stipulated in disciplinary action procedures. - b) Instituting civil action to recover losses. - c) Initiating criminal prosecution by reporting the matter to the SAPS or any other relevant law enforcement agencies; and - d) Any other appropriate and legal remedy available.